 Kimberly Osberg is an emerging composer from Eau Claire, Wisconsin who recently completed her M.M. degree from the Jacobs School of Music in Bloomington, Indiana, where she studied with Dr. David Dzubay, Dr. Claude Baker, Dr. Aaron Travers, Dr. Don Freund, and Dr. Jeffrey Hass.
-She currently resides in Dallas, Texas.
+She is currently based in Dallas, Texas, where she is already becoming a recognized name in concert music.

 As an undergrad at Luther College (Decorah, IA – Dr. Brooke Joyce), she secured her first professional commission from the Exponential Ensemble (New York City – Pascal Archer); her work with the ensemble was so inspiring, the ensemble began an annual young composers initiative with Fordham University students.
 During this time her collaborative work was awarded with a Benson research grant from Luther College, allowing her to travel to New York City as well as the National Conference for Undergraduate Research with her work with Afro-Cuban and African instruments.
 She also served as a composer-in-residence for Grace Lutheran in Decorah, Iowa (2013-2014), and enjoyed an active performing career as percussionist, harpist, and conductor.

 In addition to her studies, Kimberly has also attended several premiere music festivals, including the Boston University Tanglewood Institute (2010), the New York Summer Music Festival (2011), the Atlantic Music Festival (2012), the Rocky Ridge Music Center (2013), the Brevard Summer Music Festival (2014), and IRCAM's ManiFeste (2015).
 This past summer (2017), she attended the Aspen Music Festival as a composition fellow under the direction of Christopher Theofinidis and Stephen Hartke.

 PC: Ábel Esbenshade